 Members of the study group explained the day’s program ranging from preparation to actions to be taken when an earthquake occurs.

-1. Influences on our daily life Mrs. Watanabe referred to the inconveniences caused by occurrence of an 1635 1earthquake, such as living, life, tsunami, liquification, corruption of houses, fire, scarcity of daily-goods at supermarkets, failure of lifeline such as water, gas, electricity, telephone, etc. Ms. Lu Jing reported about what she had experienced at the Niigata Chuetsu Earthquake with a maximum seismic scale 7 in October 2004. (refer AIRA Newsletter of July 2016 for detail)
+1. Influences on our daily life Mrs. Watanabe referred to the inconveniences caused by occurrence of an earthquake, such as living, life, tsunami, liquification, corruption of houses, fire, scarcity of daily-goods at supermarkets, failure of lifeline such as water, gas, electricity, telephone, etc. Ms. Lu Jing reported about what she had experienced at the Niigata Chuetsu Earthquake with a maximum seismic scale 7 in October 2004. (refer AIRA Newsletter of July 2016 for detail)

 Actual drill was performed by students.(by Ms. Isogai)